Azure-Samples/msdocs-fastapi-postgresql-sample-app/README.md

 - azure
 - azure-app-service
 - azure-postgresql
+- azure-virtual-network
-urlFragment: azure-fastapi-postgres-flexible-appservice
+urlFragment: msdocs-fastapi-postgresql-sample-app
-name: Deploy FastAPI Application with PostgreSQL on Azure App Service (Python)
+name: Deploy FastAPI application with PostgreSQL on Azure App Service (Python)
-description: This project deploys a web application for a space travel agency using FastAPI with Python, and is set up for easy deployment with the Azure Developer CLI.
+description: This project deploys a restaurant review web application using FastAPI with Python and Azure Database for PostgreSQL - Flexible Server.
+It's set up for easy deployment with the Azure Developer CLI.
 ---
 <!-- YAML front-matter schema: https://review.learn.microsoft.com/en-us/help/contribute/samples/process/onboarding?branch=main#supported-metadata-fields-for-readmemd -->

-# Deploy FastAPI Application with PostgreSQL via Azure App Service
+# Deploy FastAPI application with PostgreSQL via Azure App Service

-This project deploys a web application for a space travel agency using FastAPI.
+This project deploys a web application for a restaurnant review site using FastAPI.
 The application can be deployed to Azure with Azure App Service using the [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/overview).

 ## Opening the project